By Bernhard J. Paul, Ph.D., Principal Consultant, Carinth Consulting LLC

 About the Author:

 Bernhard J Paul, Ph.D. is the founder and principal consultant at Carinth Consulting LLC, a drug development consulting firm based in the Boston area.
-Paul has worked within biotech and for multiple CDMOs in the U.S. and Europe, and he uses his extensive experience to advise companies on all aspects of small molecule development and strategy.
-Paul is the author of 21 U.S. patents and multiple peer reviewed articles.
-He holds a Ph.D. from the University of Florida and an undergraduate degree from the University of Graz, Austria.
+He has worked within biotech and for multiple CDMOs in the U.S. and Europe, and he uses his extensive experience to advise companies on all aspects of small molecule development and strategy.
+Dr. Paul is the author of 21 U.S. patents and multiple peer reviewed articles, and he holds a Ph.D. from the University of Florida and an undergraduate degree from the University of Graz, Austria.
 He can be contacted at email@example.com.